maurits-out/spring-boot-movie-mashup/README.md

 You already have RibbonLoadBalancerClient on your classpath.
 It will be used by default.
 As Spring Cloud Ribbon is in maintenance mode.
 We recommend switching to BlockingLoadBalancerClient instead.
 In order to use it, set the value of `spring.cloud.loadbalancer.ribbon.enabled` to `false` or remove spring-cloud-starter-netflix-ribbon from your project.
 ```

-I fixed this by following the suggestion: setting the value of `spring.cloud.loadbalancer.ribbon.enabled` to `false` in the configuration of every component.
+I suppressed this warning by following the suggestion: setting the value of `spring.cloud.loadbalancer.ribbon.enabled` to `false` in the configuration of every component.

 #### Dynamic configuration sources
 I also noticed the following warning in the logging: